mikebader/django-vitae/docs/source/topics/talks.rst

 * :attr:`event` contains the name of event or venue at which the presentation was given.

-Django-CV assumes that presentations will be displayed in conjunction with talks and, therefore, not displayed on their own.
+Django-Vitae assumes that presentations will be displayed in conjunction with talks and, therefore, not displayed on their own.